- Types of Volumetric DDoS Attacks

 What is a Volumetric Attack?

 Volumetric DDoS attacks are designed to overwhelm internal network capacity and even centralized DDoS mitigation scrubbing facilities with significantly high volumes of malicious traffic.
 These DDoS attacks attempt to consume the bandwidth either within the target network/service, or between the target network/service and the rest of the Internet.

 What Are the Different Types of Volumetric DDoS Attacks?

-Volumetric DDoS attacks are typically launched against a specific target, usually critical Service Provider (SP) services or enterprise customers.
+Volumetric attacks are typically launched against a specific target, usually critical Service Provider (SP) services or enterprise customers.
 Highly skilled attackers tend to combine volumetric DDoS attacks with application layer attacks to hide the more focused application level attacks which do the real damage.
 These types of DDoS attacks take advantage of vulnerable services like memcached, NTP, DNS and SSDP, launching spoofed queries which will flood the destination with large reply packets, filling up links, and many cases, resulting in the target network infrastructure collapsing.